(Courtesy Blind Willie McTell Blues Festival)

 In the 1950s three local university professors in Kutztown, Pennsylvania, set about to find a way to celebrate the Pennsylvania Dutch, also called Pennsylvania German, community in their area.
-Born from those endeavors is one of the mac-daddy folk festivals in the United States: a festival nine days long centered around the Fourth of July, well past its 60th year, that attracts more than 100,000 visitors with each fest.
+Born from those endeavors is one of the mac-daddy folk festivals in the United States: a nine-day festival centered around the Fourth of July, well past its 60th year, that attracts more than 100,000 visitors with each fest.

 "They wanted to present our unique culture to the rest of the world," said Steve Sheradin, Kutztown Folk Festival director.
 "This an outdoor event where it’s a 'working event' as far as the way the folk life is presented.
 You’re actually able to engage with people: their music, clothes, crafts and their art.
 You get embraced into the culture, these are not actors portraying the culture but people explaining the way they traditionally do things to the visitors."

 More than 200 craftsman produce traditional goods and the five stages on the 30-acre festival are almost constantly full of color, swirl, twirl and foot tapping.
 Hungry patrons are offered Schnitt Knet—a traditional dish of dried apples and ham—and other heritage-centric dishes like chow-chow—vinegar-doused veggies—that are unique to the area, served only during the festival in some cases.
 Not to mention the fresh bread and pastries from the outdoor oven used only for the festival.